Was it something I said?

 In the beginning, I remember I could go months without a comment.

 Oh occasionally I would get a comment here or there and I would get SO excited!

 Usually, it was from a link party host that I had signed up for because I was doing the whole DIY thing but I didn’t care because I was so excited!

 I HAD A COMMENT IN MY COMMENT SECTION!

-Once I did have a bad comment, a really bad one and when I wrote about it in a blog post, I had this amazing rally of bloggers who gathered around me like this blogging biker gang that lifted me up and basically kicked ass and took names.
+Once I had a bad comment, a terrible one, and when I wrote about it in a blog post, I had this amazing rally of bloggers who gathered around me like this blogging biker gang that lifted me up and basically kicked ass and took names.

 It was spectacular.

 Then, the longer I was blogging, I met more and more bloggers and started developing a cool blogging community.